Di-Gi/Promptly/README.md

 ### Local Model Setup
 1. Run the command "Promptly: Setup Local Model" from the Command Palette
 2. Follow the prompts to select and configure your local model (Llama 3 or Mistral)
+3. Ensure you have the necessary dependencies installed for local model support

 ## Usage